digitallyinduced/haskell-ux/README.md

 ---

-### Haskell UX Improvement: 1
+# List of UX Improvements

 <details>
   <summary>
-        <strong>Type level lists with only a single element need a ' in front of the list.
+        <strong>HUX1: Type level lists with only a single element need a ' in front of the list.
 Prepend a ' like '["email]' to get it working.</strong>
   </summary>

 **Details:**